-It was from the River Deben that an Anglo-Saxon ship was hauled up the valley before it formed the burial chamber found in Mound One, where the famous treasure was discovered by Suffolk archaeologist Basil Brown.
+It was from the River Deben that an Anglo-Saxon ship was hauled up the valley before it formed the burial chamber found in Mound One, where the famous treasure was discovered.

-Work on the observation tower has already begun in May/June 2018, marking the first physical work to take place on site with our archaeological excavation of the tower’s footprint.
-The work marked the first time a dig has taken place so close to the Royal Burial Ground in almost 30 years.
+Work on the observation tower began in May and June 2018 with our archaeological excavation of the tower’s footprint marking the first physical work to take place on site.
+The excavation marked the first time a dig has taken place so close to the Royal Burial Ground in almost 30 years.

 Led by a team of archaeologists from Museum of London Archaeology (MOLA), the dig also saw Sutton Hoo staff and volunteers taking hands-on roles to work alongside the experts throughout the work.

-As well as the tower, a new route around the site will allow visitors to walk in the steps of the Anglo-Saxons, tracing part of the route the ship may have taken up towards the Royal Burial Ground.
+Once the tower is complete in early 2020, a new route around the site will let you walk in the footsteps of the Anglo-Saxons, tracing part of the route the ship may have taken up towards the Royal Burial Ground.

-Tranmer House, the former home of Edith Pretty who instigated the dig that would lead to the discoveries, will be transformed with a new exhibition exploring a timeline of multiple discoveries and the ongoing research at this and other archaeological sites.
+Tranmer House, the former home of Edith Pretty who instigated the dig that would lead to the discoveries, has been transformed with a new exhibition exploring a timeline of multiple discoveries and the ongoing research at this and other archaeological sites.

-In addition, partnership working with archaeological bodies, the British Museum and the local community will all help to bring both the landscape and Exhibition Hall to life.
+In addition, partnership working with archaeological bodies, the British Museum and the local community are all helping to bring both the landscape and Exhibition Hall to life.

 In total, £4million will be invested at Sutton Hoo thanks to the generosity and support of National Trust members and visitors.
-As well as the HLF Grant, the National Trust is aiming to raise a further £560,000 in order to complete the project.
+As well as the National Lottery Heritage Fund grant, the National Trust is aiming to raise a further £560,000 in order to complete the project.